sono-bfio/deep_learning_service/README.md

-# Bitfusion Mobile Inference API
+# Bitfusion Mobile Deep Learning Service

 This AMI is designed to run on the following GPU enabled EC2 instances: